anquanscan/sec-tools/README.md

 [idsa](https://github.com/International-Data-Spaces-Association/idsa): This is the main repository of International Data Spaces Association on GitHub, where you can find general overview and useful information on IDS Landscape.
 [super-payload-launcher](https://github.com/kingkundo/super-payload-launcher): A new, pretty, simple, cross-platform GUI-based tool for injecting payloads onto your Switch to boot into Atmosphere, Hekate, Android etc!
 Available for Windows, MacOS and Linux.
 [Winrarer-Ransomware](https://github.com/kuqadk3/Winrarer-Ransomware)
 [FedIoT](https://github.com/FedML-AI/FedIoT): Federated Learning for Internet of Things: A Federated Learning Framework for On-device Anomaly Data Detection, backed by FedML, Inc.
+[log4jscanwin](https://github.com/Qualys/log4jscanwin): Log4j Vulnerability Scanner for Windows